 A happy cat shows interest in his environment.
 He may be the "supervisor cat" with a paw into everything new around the house.
 Or he may simply watch calmly from a distance.
 While many cats have a built-in stranger danger default, the happy cat reacts with caution rather than fear.
 Confident kitties have the highest happiness quotient.

-Cats may sleep more when depressed, but their sleep location preferences can be an indication of happiness.
+Cats may sleep more when sick or depressed, but their sleep location preferences can be an indication of happiness.
 Sleeping with other cats, and especially seeking them out, indicates happy relationships with the chosen nap-buddies.
 If your cat chooses you as a bed-mate, rejoice!
 That means kitty trusts you—distrust breeds unhappiness, after all.